Mekhlabhishek/Test1/book/chapter-3.md

   }
 ```

-Change it to look like as
+Change it to look like:

 ```js
 "scripts": {